Waste limit: 3 clear bags – tags required.

 - Wrapping paper, shiny gift bags, bows, ribbon, bubble wrap & cellophane wrap

 Everyone must purchase bag tags for disposal of non-recyclable waste put out for collection (1 tag per bag).
 All tags must be visible to ensure pickup.
 If the driver cannot easily see the tag, the bag may be left behind.
 Tags may be purchased for $2.50 each (no tax) in sheets of 5.
 Purchased bag tags have no expiry date.
-Bags taken to the Transfer Station will be charged the normal Portland Transfer Station tipping rate (bag tags are for curbside collection only and cannot be used at the Transfer Station).
 When temperatures drop below 0, bag tags can become less sticky.
 If this happens, affix your tag to the bag at room temperature before going to the curb or fold the tag around the handle & stick both ends together – see Example below (full tag must be visible).
+New in 2020 bag tags will be accepted at the Portland Transfer Station (1 per bag).

 All bags/containers must be in plain view of the driver.
 Bags/containers cannot be hidden behind a tree, hedge, mailbox, fence or car.
 Place all bags at the end of your driveway (not across the road from your house).
 To ensure your waste & recycling is picked up during the winter months, place your bag(s) on top of the snow bank so it is easily visible to the driver.